ChristopherMoss/demo-ansible/ibm/demo/README.md

 # Ansible Collection - IBM Demo

 Roles for IBM Cloud Demo scenarios, not to be used for production.
+Produced as supporting material for showcasing IBM Cloud architectual patterns

-# Roles
+## Roles

 | Role            | Description                                         | Operating Systems|
 | --------------- | --------------------------------------------------- | ---------------- |